samyamine/ml_bio_molecule_classification_1/README.md

-# TF molecule classifiation using RdKit for MLBio class.
+# Molecule classifiation using RdKit for MLBio class.

 To setup the environment, please run the following command: